Urine tests

 A non-invasive test, used alongside cystoscopies, is something patients have been asking for; having one accurate enough to reduce the number of cystoscopies would represent a significant improvement for patients and great progress has been made towards that goal.

-The information below is intended to help you to discuss with your urologist whether a non-invasive test using urinary biomarkers could play a role in the management of your cancer.
+Use the information below to discuss with your urologist whether a non-invasive urinary biomarker test might be beneficial in managing your bladder cancer.

 Urinary biomarkers – what are they?